Key Idea: Draft a Timeline

 - Practice your lesson before teaching to make sure tech works correctly.

 Just as you might be trying to figure out how to use Zoom and teach in an online synchronous session, your students are most likely on a steep learning curve as well.
-The CTE has a guide to using Zoom specifically for students which you should share with them before your first session.
+The CTE has a student guide for Zoom which you should share with them before your first session.
 It is always a good idea to test out new technology you are not familiar with in advance of your first time using it with students.
 Technology can – and often will – go wrong, so taking a moment to run through your timeline and ensure that every link is working, all the documents are available to students, your polls and visuals are ready to share, will go a long way to ensuring a smooth synchronous session.